EvanSooHoo/log4j-shell-poc/README.md

 Java 1.8 contents are copied into this directory by the user

-The docker container runs out of the box, but localhost:8080 does not become available...may want to test a different way on mac
+The docker container runs out of the box, but localhost:8080 does not become available...may want to test a different way on mac.

 # log4j-shell-poc
 A Proof-Of-Concept for the recently found CVE-2021-44228 vulnerability. <br><br>